-- Prophylaxis-A procedure to remove plaque, tartar (calculus), and stain from teeth.
-A prophylaxis performed on a Member under the age of 14 will be covered as a child prophylaxis.
-A prophylaxis performed on a Member 14 or older will be covered as an adult prophylaxis. - Periodontal maintenance (prophylaxis)-A procedure that includes removing bacteria from the gum pocket areas, scaling and polishing the teeth, periodontal evaluation, and gum pocket measurements for patients who have completed periodontal treatment
+- Prophylaxis-A procedure to remove plaque, tartar (calculus), and stain from teeth. - Periodontal maintenance (prophylaxis)-A procedure that includes removing bacteria from the gum pocket areas, scaling and polishing the teeth, periodontal evaluation, and gum pocket measurements for patients who have completed periodontal treatment - · Two dental prophylaxes per calendar year - An additional two periodontal maintenance (prophylaxis) per calendar year; or - A total of four periodontal maintenance (prophylaxis) per calendar year

-- · Two dental prophylaxes per calendar year - An additional two periodontal maintenance (prophylaxis) per calendar year; or - A total of four periodontal maintenance (prophylaxis) per calendar year - Fluoride Treatment (topical application of fluoride)- Covered one time per 12-month period for dependent children through age 18.
+- Fluoride Treatment (topical application of fluoride)- Covered one time per 12-month period for dependent children through age 18.
 Additional fluoride treatments are available through a Member's primary care medical provider. - Space Maintainers-Covered one time per lifetime on eligible dependent children through age 16 for extracted primary posterior (back) teeth